colinmacgiolla/random_ip_generator/README.md

-# Random IP Generator
+# Random IP/Prefix Generator

-`randomipgenerator` is a simple Python module for generating random IPv4 and IPv6 addresses and subnets.
+`randomprefixgenerator` is a simple Python module for generating random IPv4 and IPv6 addresses and subnets.

 ## Features
 * Generate random IPv4 or IPv6 addresses.